Monroe, Michigan: Media

-The Monroe News is the daily newspaper in Monroe, reporting on all of Monroe County.
-The newspaper was founded in 1825 and for many years known as The Monroe Evening News.
-It was purchased by GateHouse Media in fall 2015, prior to which time The Monroe News had about 20 years of employee ownership.
+The Monroe News is Monroe's daily newspaper, reporting on all of Monroe County.
+It was founded in 1825 and for many years was called The Monroe Evening News.
+It was purchased by GateHouse Media in 2015, before which it had been employee-owned for about 20 years.

-Nielsen puts Monroe in the Detroit DMA but stations from Toledo also cover Monroe County and consider it as a part of their coverage area of northwest Ohio and southeast Michigan.
-Only in Monroe is a monthly public-access television program covering news on the Monroe area.
-It is hosted by Kaye Lani Rae Rafko and Michelle Bowman.
-Comedian and nationally known talk show host Stephen Colbert was a guest host of the show on July 1, 2015.
-Colbert interviewed musician Eminem.
-"Only in Monroe" and other public access programming can be found on Monroe Public Access Cable Television.
+Nielsen puts Monroe in the Detroit designated market area (DMA), but stations from Toledo also reach Monroe County and consider it part of their coverage area.
+Only In Monroe is a monthly public-access television program covering news on the Monroe area.
+It is hosted by Kaye Lani Rae Rafko and Michelle Baumann.
+Comedian and nationally known former talk show host Stephen Colbert was a guest host of the show on July 1, 2015.
+He interviewed musician Eminem.
+Colbert returned as guest host on May 22, 2026, the day after his run hosting The Late Show ended.
+On that occasion, he was joined by musician Jack White as musical director, with guest Jeff Daniels and video cameos by Eminem, Steve Buscemi, and Byron Allen.
+Only in Monroe and other public access programming are on Monroe Public Access Cable Television.

-Rewind 94.3 WERW is the low-power educational FM frequency in Monroe, the station at one time belonged to Monroe Public Schools and is currently run by Monroe Public Access Cable Television.
-Monroe County Radio is an Internet radio station founded in fall 2012, the studio is in Monroe with news and sports coverage focusing on Monroe County.
-Nash Icon WMIM 98.3 is the Cumulus radio station in the area, the studio is in downtown Monroe.
-The current music format is country.
-Prior to Cumulus owning the station, it was locally owned.
-Radio stations from Detroit and Toledo are also receivable.
+Rewind 94.3 WERW is Monroe's low-power educational FM frequency.
+The station once belonged to Monroe Public Schools and is now run by Monroe Public Access Cable Television.
+Monroe County Radio is an Internet radio station founded in 2012; it covers Monroe County news and sports from a studio in Monroe.
+Nash Icon WMIM 98.3, in downtown Monroe, is the area's Cumulus radio station.
+The music format is country.
+Before Cumulus owned the station, it was locally owned.
+Radio stations from Detroit and Toledo are also reach Monroe.

 Transportation

 Highway and bus

-The city of Monroe is served by the Lake Erie Transit public transportation bus system.
-Established in 1975, Lake Erie Transit currently has a fleet of 31 buses and serves approximately 400,000 riders every year.
+Monroe is served by the Lake Erie Transit public transportation bus system.
+Established in 1975, Lake Erie Transit has a fleet of 31 buses and serves about 400,000 riders per year.
 In 2008, the system logged 764,000 miles.
-The system operates buses on eight fixed routes in and around the city of Monroe.
-It also serves several neighboring townships outside of its normal routes should a passenger call ahead for a ride.
+It operates buses on eight fixed routes in and around Monroe, and serves several neighboring townships outside its normal routes should a passenger call ahead for a ride.
 From Bedford Township, its provides transportation to and from two shopping malls in Toledo, Ohio.